Thumb Sucking Teeth

 Some children continue to suck their thumbs beyond age 4.
 Chronic thumb sucking can cause problems with the proper growth of the mouth and alignment of the teeth.
 Your dentist can help you determine whether your child’s thumb sucking is cause for concern, change any habits that might be contributing to it, or recommend strategies to stop it.

-See also Anesthesia for dental implants
+See also Suboxone and dental anesthesia

 What Do Dentists do to Stop Thumbsucking?